-Videos can help ease the buyer’s journey by providing your audience with a better understanding of your product or service.
-Additionally, videos are also great for helping people who don’t know what they want.
+Videos can help ease the buyer’s journey by giving your audience a better understanding of your product or service.
+Videos are also great for helping people who don’t know what they want.
 If you’re selling a pair of shoes, it helps to show those shoes in action.
-You can then explain how they look on different feet and on people of various body types.
-(You can even make this into an interactive experience by asking potential customers which shoe style they like best).
-If you’re selling a more complicated product like a car or home appliance, a video may be the only way for some people to understand how it works, deciding whether it is right for them before making a big commitment.
+You can then explain how they look on different feet and people of various body types.
+(You can even make this an interactive experience by asking potential customers which shoe style they like best).
+Suppose you’re selling a more complicated product like a car or home appliance.
+In that case, a video may be the only way for some people to understand how it works, deciding whether it is suitable for them before making a big commitment.

-You’ll want to keep in mind your goals and your budget when calculating the ROI of any video-marketing campaign.
-If you’re trying to increase social media followers, you may be better off with a shorter, more entertaining video shared on various networks, than a lengthy explainer or training video.
-You may also be using video for SEO purposes (to help people find your business online).
-It would then make sense to create several short clips rather than one longer clip that must be watched from start to finish.
-Videos assist with email marketing − they can add some personality and emotion to an otherwise text-heavy format.
-However, this does come with some drawbacks: people tend not to like being bombarded by sales messages in their inboxes.
-One should therefore never overdo it!
+You’ll want to remember your goals and budget when calculating the ROI of any video-marketing campaign.
+If you’re trying to increase social media followers, you may be better off with a shorter, more entertaining video shared on various networks than a lengthy explainer or training video.
+You may also use video for SEO purposes (to help people find your business online).
+It would then make sense to create several short clips rather than one more extended clip that must be watched from start to finish.
+Videos assist with email marketing − they can add personality and emotion to an otherwise text-heavy format.
+However, this has some drawbacks: people tend to dislike being bombarded by sales messages in their inboxes.
+One should, therefore, never overdo it!
 If subscribers forward these emails without reading them first, then all bets are off!

 Your video must be well-produced and compelling so it gets seen and shared

 Video production is an art, but it doesn’t have to cost a fortune.
 You can find many online services that offer affordable production packages for small businesses.
-Or you can consider doing your own filming if you’re creative enough—just use a smartphone or digital camera instead of hiring a professional film crew.
+Or you can consider doing your filming if you’re creative enough—use a smartphone or digital camera instead of hiring a professional film crew.

-Your video should be relevant and interesting to your audience so they want to watch it and share it with others who might benefit from knowing about your company or service.
+Your video should be relevant and exciting to your audience so they want to watch it and share it with others who might benefit from knowing about your company or service.

 Make sure the stories in your videos are authentic—no matter how entertaining or humorous they may seem at first glance, don’t misrepresent yourself as someone else (especially if harm may result from that misrepresentation).

-The bottom line is that video marketing is an essential part of your business strategy, and it will help you reach your target audience.
+The bottom line is that video marketing is an essential part of your business strategy and will help you reach your target audience.